Focus and Scope

 Open Access Policy, Archiving, and Reuse

 Scientia is an open-access journal.
 By making research freely available, we help support the greater global exchange of knowledge.
+Users have the right to read, download, copy, distribute, print, search, or link to the full text of articles in this journal, and to use them for any other lawful purpose.
 There are no article submission or processing charges.
 Each journal volume is preserved via the Walker Library's three level preservation methods including local and cloud storage.
 The author(s) retains/retain the copyright to the work, but grants Scientia et Humanitas the right to publish, display, and distribute the work in the Scientia et Humanitas journal, in print and electronic format.
 Works are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 Names and e-mail addresses will never be shared with any agency or individual outside of Scientia et Humanitas.